-Kingsborough was taken prisoner, and carried to Fort-Augustus; where he was plundered of his shoebuckles, garters, watch, and money; and in a few hour's after, thrown into a dungeon, and loaded with irons.
-While he was prisoner, one of the Captains of the English forces went to him, and asked, "if he would know the Prince's head, if he saw it?
-Kingsborough, trembling at the thought of him being murdered, said, "He could not engage for that, unless it was joined to the body."
+Kingsborough was taken prisoner, and carried to Fort Augustus; and was there plundered of his shoebuckles, garters, watch, and money; and, in a few hours after, thrown into a dungeon, heavily loaded with irons.
+While he was prisoner, one of the captains of the English forces went to him, and asked him, "If he could tell the Prince's head, if he saw it:" Kingsborough trembling at the thought of the Prince being murdered, said, "He could not engage for that, unless it was joined to the body."
+Kingsborough was removed hence to Edinburgh castle, under a strong guard of Kingston's light horse, who entered the city with sound of trumpet and beat of kettle drums; a thing not very common in such a case.
+He was at first put into the same room with major M'Donald, Mr George Moer, laird of Leckle, Mr Thomas Ogilvie, and others; but was soon after removed into a room by himself, under a very close confinement; none was permitted to see him, except the officer upon guard, the serjeant, and keeper, which last was appointed to attend him, as servant.
+He was here kept until the act of grace, and was discharged on the 4th of July, 1747, having been confined a year, for that one night's lodging.

-Kingsborough was removed from thence to the Castle of Edinburgh, under a strong guard of Kingston's light horse, who entered that city with trumpets and kettle drums; a thing not very common in such a case.
-He was at first put into the same room with Major M'Donald, Mr George Moer, laird of Leckle, Mr Thomas Ogilvie, and others; but was soon after removed into a room by himself, under a very close confinement.
-None were permitted to see him, except the officer upon guard, the Serjeant, and keeper, which last was appointed to attend him as servant.
-He was kept until the act of grace, and then was discharged on the 4th of July, 1747, having been confined a year, for that one night's lodging.
+Kingsborough was once discharged,

-Kingsborough was once discharged, whilst at Fort Augustus, by mistaking him for another of the same name; but Lord Albemarle, finding out the mistake, soon sent a party after him, who found him at Sir Alexander M'Donald's, just going to bed.
-By this means he had an opportunity of hearing from Sir Alexander's own mouth, what a rage a certain great officer was in when he found Kingsborough a prisoner at Fort Augustus; throwing out horrid and shocking oaths and imprecations, for not securing the Prince, and swore "he would have him hanged at any rate."
+whilst at Fort Augustus, by mistaking him for another of the same name; but lord Albemarle, finding out the mistake, soon sent a party after him, who found him at sir Alexander M'Donald's, just going to bed: By this means he had an opportunity of hearing from sir Alexander's own mouth, what a rage a certain Great Officer was in, when he found Kingsborough a prisoner at Fort throwing out horrid and Augustus; shocking oaths and imprecations, against Kingsborough, for not securing the Prince: and swore "HE would have him hanged at any rate."

-Miss Flora, having taken leave of the Prince, left Portree immediately, and went to her mother at Slait; crossed the country, and had a very fatiguing journey; but she neither told her mother nor any other person, what she had been about.
+Miss M'Donald, having taken leave of the Prince, left Portree immediately, and went to her mother's at Slait; crossed the country, and had a very fatiguing journey; but she neither told her mother nor any other person, what she had been about.

-One M'Leod of Taliskar, an officer in one of the independent companies, desired one of the M'Donald's, who lived four miles from Slait, to send for Miss Flora, in order to examine her about what had happened.
-Accordingly, about eight or nine days after she got home, a message came from this person, to go to his house as soon as she could.
+One M'Leod of Taliskar, an officer in one of the independent companies, desired one of the M'Donalds, who lives four miles from Slait, to send for Miss Flora, in order to examine her about what had happened.
+Accordingly, about eight or nine days after Miss Flora got home, she received a message came from this M'Donald, to go to his house as soon as she could.

-Miss Flora, being not a little suspicious of the design, thought proper to communicate to her friends what she had done, and consult them as to what she should do; upon which they advised her not to go, however, till next day; which she did accordingly,
+Miss Flora being not a little suspicious of the design, thought proper to communicate to her friends what she had done, and consult them as to what she should do; upon which they advised her not to go; however, not to go 'till next day; which she did accordingly,

-She had not gone far on the road, before she met her step-father returning home; to whom she told every thing that had happened, from her leaving him in her way to Clen-ronnald's house, to that time; what she was then about, and what she intended to say upon examination.
+She had not gone far on the road, before she met her father-in-law returning home; to whom she told every thing that had happened, from her leaving him in her way to Clen-Ronald's house, to that time; as also what she was then about, and what she intended to say upon examination.

-She had not gone far, after parting from her step-father, when she was taken prisoner by an officer and a party of soldiers, who were going to her mother's in search of her.
-They carried her immediately on board a ship, without suffering her either to go for her cloaths and linen, or take leave of her friends.
+She had not gone far, after parting from her father-in-law, when she was taken prisoner by an officer and a party of soldiers, who were going to her mother's to search for her.
+They carried her immediately on board a ship, without suffering her, either to go for her cloaths and linen, or to take leave of her friends.